awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 1. To export a complete data flow, choose **Export** and choose an export option\.
 To learn more, see [Export](data-wrangler-data-export.md)\.

-1. Finally, choose the **Components and registries** icon on the left, and select **Data Wrangler** from the dropdown list to see all \.flow files you've created\.
+1. Finally, choose the **Components and registries** icon, and select **Data Wrangler** from the dropdown list to see all \.flow files you've created\.
 You can use this menu to find and move between data flows\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/data-wrangler-components.png)

 After you have launched Data Wrangler, you can use the following section to walk through how you might use Data Wrangler to create an ML data prep flow\.

+## Update Data Wrangler<a name="data-wrangler-update"></a>

+It is recommended that you periodically update the Data Wrangler Studio app to access the latest features and updates\.
+The data wrangler app name starts with **sagemaker\-data\-wrang**\.
+To learn how to update a SageMaker Studio app, see [Update Studio Apps](studio-tasks-update-apps.md)\.

 ## Demo: Data Wrangler Titanic Dataset Walkthrough<a name="data-wrangler-getting-started-demo"></a>

 The following sections provide a walkthrough to help you get started using Data Wrangler\.
 This walkthrough assumes that you have already followed the steps in [Access Data Wrangler](#data-wrangler-getting-started-access) and have a new data flow file open that you intend to use for the demo\.
 You may want to rename this \.flow file to something similar to titanic\-demo\.flow\.

 This walk through uses the [Titanic dataset](https://www.openml.org/d/40945)\.
 This data set contains the survival status, age, gender, and class \(which serves as a proxy for economic status\) of passengers aboard the maiden voyage of the RMS Titanic in 1912\.
-For more information about how this dataset was constructed see [this description of the Titanic dataset](http://biostat.mc.vanderbilt.edu/wiki/pub/Main/DataSets/titanic3info.txt)\.

 In this tutorial, you:
 + Upload the [Titanic dataset](https://www.openml.org/d/40945) to Amazon Simple Storage Service \(Amazon S3\), and then import this dataset into Data Wrangler\.